One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 JavaScript execution can be the most prominent factor and contributor to main-thread work, and it can affect the speed and performance of your website.
 Google PageSpeed Insights recommends reducing the execution time separately to alert if this execution is impacting your site’s performance significantly.

-Time to First Byte (TTFB) is a measure that determines how long the browser takes to receive its first byte of data back from your site’s server after it has made a request.
+Time to First Byte (TTFB) is a measure that determines how long it takes for the browser to receive its first byte of data back from your site’s server after it has made a request.
 Having a low TTFB can affect the speed of your website.
 This is why Google recommends reducing the server time.
 Some ways to reduce your TTFB include:

-• Selecting a high-quality web hosting provider that can offer improve Google Page Speed
+- Selecting a high-quality web hosting provider that can offer improved Google Page Speed

 This recommendation refers to using GZIP compression.
 On some servers, the feature of text compression is enabled automatically.
 However, if it is not automatically enabled on your website, you can use some options to comply with the recommendation.